BerndiVader/MythicMobsExtension/README.md

 ## CustomSummonSkill:

 	Use this mechanic to add ax,ay,az to the targetlocation.
+Use ranged value in amount option.

+	- customsummon{a=2to20;type=mobname} @self

+	Summon 2 to 20 mobs of type mobname.

 	- customsummon{type=WITHER_SKELETON;amount=5;radius=4;ax=5;ay=1;az=2} @self